CuriousLocky/swpp202001-team10/doc/progress report Sprint 1.md

 Because of this reason, all of the instructions accessing memory are on Stack.
 So this optimization will never be triggered.

+### IR program for testing

+No IR program is provided since this optimization is rather low-level and tightly bind to the backend.
+Due to the reason mentioned above, the generated assembly is also not changed with this optimization applied.
+In this case, there is no point to have IR program specially for this optimization.

+The test from TA are still tested to show no effects are made.

 ### Test result

 All of the test results are in reset_opt_test.log.
 Some minor differences can be